This post is also available in: French

 Another way to be sure about a boat model is to rent it out or to charter a similar one to see if it meets your expectations.
 Windward Islands as an expert broker in boat sales and charters can help you in this process.

-- Find a place to dock the yacht you intend to buy
+8. Find a place to dock the yacht you intend to buy

 It might look like this step is out of place, but it’s not.